-If a participant who is using the native Hangouts Meet web client starts presenting, any VTC participants will be able to see both the presentation content and the presenter's standard video stream.
-However, if a VTC participant starts presenting, the other participants in the conference will only see the presentation stream, and not the video from that participant.
+If a participant who is using the native Google Meet web client starts presenting, any VTC participants are able to see both the presentation content and the presenter's standard video stream.
+Similarly, if a VTC participant starts presenting, the other participants in the conference will see both the presentation stream and the video from that participant.
 Note that in version 21 and earlier of Pexip Infinity, if a VTC participant starts presenting, the other participants in the conference only see the presentation stream from that participant.